 Few suggestions (add-ons, renaming) to increase the generality of the paper (without requiring too much work)

-We hope we have addressed each of these main comments by 1) clarifying several equations, 2) adding more details and justifications, and 3) modifying naming conventions and clarifying extensibility.
+We hope we have addressed each of these main comments by a) clarifying several equations, b) adding more details and justifications, and c) modifying naming conventions and clarifying extensibility.
 See replies below for more details.

 Detailed comments: